shapr3d/filament/BUILDING.md

 To build Filament for Android you must also install the following:

-- Android Studio Arctic Fox or more recent
+- Android Studio Flamingo or more recent
 - Android SDK
-- Android NDK "side-by-side" 23.1 or higher
+- Android NDK 25.1 or higher
+- Java 17

 ### Environment variables